Naga, Camarines Sur: Health care

 Naga is the medical center of the Bicol Region.
-The largest hospitals include the government-owned Bicol Medical Center (1000-bed capacity by virtue of Republic Act No. 11478), Camarines Sur Medical Center in Bula, Camarines Sur, and the Universidad de Sta Isabel – Mother Seton Hospital, owned and operated by the Daughters of Charity.
+The largest hospitals include the government-owned Bicol Medical Center (1000-bed capacity by virtue of Republic Act No. 11478), and the Universidad de Sta Isabel – Mother Seton Hospital, owned and operated by the Daughters of Charity.
 The Metropolitan Naga Medical District, in Naga, is the only medical district in Bicol.